kkrick-sdsu/k8s-recipes/README.md

 ## Context for Containers and Kubernetes
 If you are not familiar with them, software containers are software applications that have been packaged with all of their dependencies which includes the operating system, runtime environment and libraries.
 Containers allow for isolated runtime environments, consistent & reproducible execution, and portability from desktop to cluster or cloud.
 Containers are like virtual machines (VMs), but smaller and optimized to the software application.

 Kubernetes, often shortened to 'k8s', is a container orchestration platform that runs many containers at scale.
 Kubernetes manages each container's compute needs including CPUs, GPUs, memory, storage and networking.
 Kubernetes is like the operating system for containers.
+Kubernetes provides 'kubectl', a commandline tool for interacting with Kubernetes-based systems.
+Since Kubernetes is like the operating system, then kubectl is its commandline shell.

-## Getting Started
+## Getting Access
 In order to follow along with the examples in this repo, you will first need to get access to VERNE and request access to or creation of a namespace.
 A Kubernetes namespace allows shared access to containers and other resources.
 Namespaces can be created for individuals or groups (i.e. for a class, lab or research center).

 Follow the [Getting Access](https://sdsu-research-ci.github.io/softwarefactory/gettingaccess#getting-access) directions to get access to VERNE and a namespace.